Riding the Trend or Protecting Profits | Laredo Petroleum Inc. (LPI)

-Laredo Petroleum Inc. (NYSE:LPI) went up by 8.17% from its latest closing price compared to the recent 1-year high of $43.98.
-The company’s stock price has collected -1.92% of loss in the last five trading sessions.
+Laredo Petroleum Inc. (NYSE:LPI) went up by 15.91% from its latest closing price compared to the recent 1-year high of $43.98.
+The company’s stock price has collected 20.00% of gains in the last five trading sessions.
 Press Release reported on 05/09/21 that Laredo Petroleum Announces Transformative Transactions

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.